-“Don’t worry, I was feeling the same thing.
+“Don’t worry, I y’as feeling the same.
 I always do on these.
 It’s… mile up the least right.”
 Arjun’s voice is thick.
 His Rs roll too long.
 His mastery of Uchellian language is lacking but one could forgive that.

 “It’s not even half a mile!”
 Machi yells throwing her arms to her sides.
 “Stop talking crazy!
 I don’t need to think about stuff like this.”
 Apricot snickers and soon Arjun and Solenne join seeing Machi’s eyes nearly fall out of her sockets.
 “You are all horrible.”

 Apricot winces assuming that a jump scare is about to happen.
-She glances over at Machi whose face is milk white in the screens glow.
+She glances over at Machi who’s face is milk white in the screen’s glow.
 She could have guessed as much from the nails digging into her arm.

 “T-Tobei, is that you?” the young man stutters.
 From the dark, the man stops walking.
 “Tobei thank God.”

-Tobei’s grinning face passes through the shadow into the street light to show his eyes were that of hooked and toothed greasy holes and his mouth opens just as the man screams releasing a long tapeworm looking horror that latches onto the other mans face.
+Tobei’s grinning face passes through the shadow into the streetlight to show his eyes are that of hooked and toothed greasy holes and his mouth opens just as the man screams releasing a long tapeworm looking horror that latches onto the other man’s face.

-At this moment Machi releases a shriek so loud it overshadows what is on screen after which half the room joins in her yelp.
+At this moment Machi shrieks so loud it overshadows what is on screen after which half the room joins in her yelp.
 Apricot’s hair stood on end in a near panic.
 Machi shut herself up once she realized what she had done.
-Machi pouts as she smalls into her chair.
+She pouts as she smalls into her chair.
 Apricot notes a visible rosy pink color paints her face.
 “Sorry.”
 She whispers.
-She pets Machi’s hand as she stifles a snicker.
+Apricot pets her hand as she stifles a snicker.

-“Gee you scared the shit out of me Machi,” Arjan teases over the hubbub and electronic chatter.
-His back presses into the board of an arcade machine while his leg presses against another modeled to look like the nose of a fighter jet.
+“Gee you scare the shit of me Machi,” Arjan teases over the hubbub of electronic chatter.
+He rests against the board of an arcade machine while his leg press into another modeled to look like the nose of a fighter jet.

 Arjan spits a short puff of air.
 “Think you hot Machi?
-Bet you can’t beat me.”
+Bet yah can’t beat me.”
 Arjan growls.